brj0/nndescent/README.md

 # Nearest Neighbor Descent (nndescent)

 Nearest Neighbor Descent (nndescent) is a C++ implementation of the nearest neighbor descent algorithm, designed for efficient and accurate approximate nearest neighbor search.
 With seamless integration into Python, it offers a powerful solution for constructing k-nearest neighbor graphs.
-This algorithm is based on the pynndescent library, originally written by Leland McInnes.
+This algorithm is based on the [pynndescent library](https://github.com/lmcinnes/pynndescent).

 ## Features

 - Seamless integration into Python and effortless installation using `pip`.
 - The handling of nndescent is very similar to that of pynndescent.
 - Pure C++11 implementation utilizing OpenMP for parallel computation.
-No other libraries are needed.
+No other external libraries are needed.
 - Currently tested only on Linux.
 - Both dense and sparse matrices are supported.
 - Implementation of multiple distance functions, i.e.
+    - Bray-Curtis
+    - Canberra
+    - Chebyshev
+    - Circular Kantorovich (no sparse verion)
+    - Correlation
+    - Cosine
+    - Dice
+    - Dot
+    - Euclidean
+    - Hamming
+    - Haversine
+    - Hellinger
+    - Hellinger
+    - Jaccard
+    - Jensen-Shannon
+    - Kulsinski
-    - euclidean
+    - Manhattan
-    - manhattan
+    - Matching
-    - chebyshev
+    - Minkowski
-    - canberra
+    - Rogers-Tanimoto
-    - braycurtis
+    - Russell-Rao
-    - seuclidean
+    - Sokal-Michener
-    - cosine
+    - Sokal-Sneath
+    - Spearman's Rank Correlation (no sparse version)
-    - correlation
+    - Symmetric KL Divergence
-    - haversine
+    - TSSS
-    - hamming
+    - True Angular
+    - Wasserstein 1D (no sparse version)
-    - hellinger
+    - Yule

 Please note that not all distances have undergone thorough testing.
 Therefore, it is advised to use them with caution and at your own discretion.